Education in Norway: Primary school (barneskole, years 1–7, ages 6–12)

 In the first year of primary school, students spend most of their time playing educational games and learning social structures, the alphabet, basic addition and subtraction, and basic English skills.
-In grades 2–7, they are introduced to mathematics, English, science, religion (focusing not only on Christianity but also on all other religions, their purpose, and their history), aesthetics, and music, complemented by geography, history, and social studies in the fifth grade.
+In years 2–7, they are introduced to mathematics, English, science, religion (focusing not only on Christianity but also on all other religions, their purpose, and their history), aesthetics, and music, complemented by geography, history, and social studies in the fifth year.
 No official grades are given at this level.
 However, the teacher often writes a comment, analysis, and sometimes an unofficial grade on tests.
 Tests are to be taken home and shown to parents.
 There is also an introductory test to let the teacher know if the student is above average or is in need of some assistance at school.